RoyYotam/Nand2Tetris-Project-09/README.md

 Nand2Tetris website: http://nand2tetris.org/

 ## Description
-A challenging, and addictive, shooting game basketball shots.
+A challenging yet addictive shooting game.
-As much as you score, the harder it becomes, can you beat your own high score?
+As much as you score, the harder it becomes, will you beat your own high score?

 ## Usage
 Download the software package from nand2tetris (https://www.nand2tetris.org/software)